 Incident Reports are used to notify University officials about a potential violation of the University's Code of Student Conduct.
 Any member of the University community or off-campus individuals can submit an Incident Report.
 The Incident Report contains the date, time, location, names of individuals involved and details of the incident.
-Incident Reports are submitted to the Office of the Dean of Students and are reviewed by the dean or associate dean, who determine how the case will proceed.
+Incident Reports are submitted to the Office of the Dean of Students and are reviewed by the Dean or designee, who determine how the case will proceed.